muratk5n/thirdwave/en/README.md

 ---

+It would be a stretch to call them Turks..
+It's a weak identity even for Anatolia.

+---

 Azeris are similar in culture to Georgia, even Armenians..
-It would be a stretch to call them Turks..
-It's a defunct identity even for Anatolia.

 ---